 The following steps are meant to guide your posts on your journey to achieving a perfect Twitter audit.
 Use the advice shared here to inspire you but feel free to add any steps you think are important to your account.

 You will be using data from Twitter Analytics (free to use) for your auditing.
+This free twitter audit can help you in the long run once you learn to handle all its aspects.

 1. Start With Your Goals